 - We will support wider awareness raising of all allied health disciplines within existing workstrands of the projects.
 This will include recruiting an allied health outreach officer and redeveloping some of the campaign materials to deliver a wider allied health message, as well as encouraging interdisciplinary approaches to recruitment and delivery through the second round of the challenge fund.
 There will be input from the Allied Health Professions Federation as they have now joined the Programme Board

-- We are launching a second challenge fund, with a budget of £400,000
+- We have launched a second challenge fund, with a budget of £400,000

 - We will commission a study of male participation in nursing, midwifery and allied health, which will seek to understand current differences in male participation to different NMAH disciplines to help understand and overcome barriers.